nordic-institute/REST-adapter-service/README.md

 ### RHEL 7

 Install Rest Adapter Service package
-TODO: install correct repo and key
+TODO: install correct repo and key, these are not known at this time.
 ```shell
 yum install rest-adapter-service
 ```
 Configure Rest Adapter Service using property files, see [Rest Adapter Service principles](documentation/Rest-Adapter-Service-principles.md).
-Service is enabled or disabled using system presets, which means that on a default RHEL 7 it be disabled (and not start during boots).
+Service is enabled or disabled using system presets.
+On a typical RHEL 7 system it will be *disabled* (and not start during boots).
 Enable the service (to start automatically during boots):
 ```shell
 systemctl enable rest-adapter-service